studerw/td-ameritrade-client/README.md

 * Take the example return XML and generate JAXB Pojo with the correct annotations.

 * Modify the Pojo which means
-  - rename from `amtd` to actual response name, delete the ObjectFactory
+  - rename from `amtd` to actual response name, delete the ObjectFactory and any other xml or xsd files not needed
-  - extend the `BaseTda` class, determine the error code, check `responseStr` needed
+  - extend from `BaseTda` class, determine the error code, check `responseStr` needed
   - modify String types to Java *Integer*, *BigDecimal*, *Double*, *Boolean* and *ZonedDateTime* if it makes sense.

 * Create the call within `TdaHttpClient` using the required parameters at a minimum and write an accompanying integration test to ensure the call is successful with at least my individual account.

-## Streaming API

-* This API is significantly different than the other calls that it requires time I currently do not have to implement.
-Hopefully, I will have time to finish it in the future.

 ## Login Parameters
 The client only requires a username and password.
 The actual call to TDA, though, also